capellb1/CMU_HCII_REU/README.md

 ### Assisting Professors: Dr. Asim Smailagic & Dr. Roberta Klatzky

+#### Models/Training

+*__WARNING:__* In cleaning up the file tree in order to reduce the number of duplicate files, the pathing has changed.
+This change will primarily be seen in the process of reading the data and storing results

-This project includes code related to the creation of a cognitive assistant using the Microsoft Kinect 2 through real time data processing and machine learning.
+This project includes code related to the creation of a cognitive assistant using the _Microsoft Kinect 2_ through real time data processing and machine learning.

 The source of the data being used to train the fully connected neural net is the X, Y, and Z position of 25 different joints: